LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 ## Features

-- **Cryptographically Secure**: Seeds are generated randomly using a secure cryptographic hashing algorithm
+- **Cryptographically Secure**: Seeds are generated randomly using a secure cryptographic hashing algorithm.
-- **Verifiable**: All random numbers can be independently verified using the seed
+- **Verifiable**: All random numbers can be independently verified using the seed.
-- **Tamper-Proof**: Seeds are revealed only after a delay, preventing manipulation
+- **Tamper-Proof**: Seeds are revealed only after a delay, preventing manipulation.
-- **Custom Ranges**: Specify your desired min and max random number value, saving costly gas otherwise required to normalize the result upon receiving it
+- **Custom Ranges**: Specify your desired min and max random number value, saving costly gas otherwise required to normalize the result upon receiving it.
-- **Multiple Values**: Request just one random number, or multiple random numbers at once, saving time and gas otherwise required to make multiple requests
+- **Multiple Values**: Request just one random number, or multiple random numbers at once, saving time and gas otherwise required to make multiple requests.
-- **Gas Efficient**: Computation happens off-chain, minimizing gas costs
+- **Gas Efficient**: Computation happens off-chain, minimizing gas costs.

 ## Key concepts

-1. **Seed Generation**
+1. **Seed Generation**:
-   - Our infrastructure generates a new cryptographically-secure random seed every **6 hours** (also known as an '**epoch**')
+   - Our infrastructure generates a new cryptographically secure random seed every **6 hours** (also known as an '**epoch**')
    - Each seed is hashed and stored securely on our SOC-2 compliant infrastructure
    - Seeds only become publicly available once their respective epoch has ended, to prevent manipulation